 Friendship is a digital platform that helps people find and hang out with potential future friends.
 Friendship uses interests and personality traits for matchmaking, in a light and playful way.
 In addition to matchmaking, the service lets people create and join each others’ meetups, as a low–commitment way to make the first contact.

-Emil and Samuel Salovuori are two brothers passionate about putting an end to loneliness in Finland and beyond.
-Samuel works at the city mental health office and has experience on the topic.
-Emil thought to tackle loneliness head on, with a service to help everyone, including the well connected, find new people to connect with and start forming friendships.
+Emil and Aki are both passionate about putting an end to loneliness in Finland and beyond.
+Aki is an expert in the field of social wellbeing.
+Emil has hands-on experience on the topic, being involved with many groups attempting to help lonely people.
+Together they thought to tackle loneliness head on, with a service to help everyone find new people to connect with and start forming friendships.

-Markus Nieminen, from Dynamo&Son (now at TBWA), joined the two brothers to help with their branding and marketing efforts.
-Emil, Samuel and Markus is the team that visited Futurice in summer 2017 to discuss about how we could help out.
+Markus Nieminen, from Dynamo&Son (now at TBWA), joined Emil and Aki to help with their branding and marketing efforts.
+The Friendship team visited Futurice in summer 2017 to discuss about how we could help out.